Realistic New Year’s Resolutions To Help Mental Health And Stress

 Do New Year’s resolutions stick?

 Despite these statistics, it can be possible to stick to your New Year’s resolutions, regardless of the theme.
-However, it may be helpful to look at which are considered “most achievable” in the long term and ways to make it easier for these goals to stick.
+However, it may be helpful to look at which are considered “most achievable” in the long term and ways to make it easier for these new year’s goals to stick.

 For some individuals, the exact resolution may not decide whether they will follow through on their goals for the entire year.
-What may matter more is how they select the specific goals associated with their resolution, what level of support they can find, and whether there are options for accountability.
+What may matter more is how they select the specific goals associated with their New Year’s resolution, what level of support they can find, and whether there are options for accountability.
 The most realistic resolutions, therefore, may be those that provide easy structure and support throughout the year.

 Evidence suggests that common and typical resolutions tend to be the most successful.
 Common resolutions may be the best New Year’s resolutions because they typically come with strong support communities, better resources, and positive goal-attainment behaviors.
 These benefits can make all the difference in whether you reach your goals.